sanjaykmohanty/Module13-Challenge-from-Bacteria-to-Beef/README.md

 ![image](https://user-images.githubusercontent.com/31812730/203476918-c3821e60-380c-438b-b698-a6a73472fd40.png)

 ### Bubble Chart
-A bubble chart was created to display the following when an individual’s ID is selected from the dropdown menu webpage:
+A bubble chart was created to display the following information when an individual’s ID is selected from the dropdown menu webpage:
 - otu_ids as the x-axis values
 - sample_values as the y-axis values
 - sample_values as the marker size